 How much will a session cost?

 Each hourly session is charged at £45.
-I offer a subsidy to those that I have seen previously at LBS and to students.
-Please get in touch for further details.
+I do offer a reduced fee and invite you to get in touch so that we can discuss this.

 How many sessions will I need?